 The Sydney funnel - web Atrax robustus is considered Australia's most deadly spider, possibly the world.
 Here in Queensland you may encounter the northern funnel web Hadronyche formidabilis however sightings are rare unless a bite has occurred - even then, a death from the Sydney Funnel has not been recorded since the antivenom was made available in 1981.

-During the night, particularly if you live on acreage or a large block, go ahead and shine your torch (you'll need a fairly powerful one) and see if you can see any tiny shiny lights on the ground.
-There's a fair chance they are a trapdoor spider, waiting for it's next prey to come it's way.
+During the night, particularly if you live on acreage or a large block, go ahead and shine your torch (you'll need a fairly powerful one) and see if you can see any tiny green lights across the ground.
+There's a fair chance they are a wolf spider, waiting for it's next prey to come it's way.
+Two of the more common Australian species are Lycosa godeffroyi and L. leuckartii.

 As for White - Tail Spiders Lampona cylindrata and Lampona murina, (they are a hunting spider) This article from the Australian Geographic talks about facts on white - tailed spiders.
 As has been widely thought, they in cannot cause “necrotic arachnidism” - the condition of flesh eaten or "rotten" by spider activity.
 According to this article, a white - tailed spider bite reportedly feels like a bee sting, with 27% out of 130 people in the study reporting severe pain, they also prefer to eat other spiders, like redbacks.
 Read more about the Australian White - Tailed Spider.